Aashishjawalker/binance-futures-bot/README.md

 There are 2 ways to check output :
-1.on live website that has option to see using web terminal or ui https://aashsih-trading-bot.hf.space -> open this link to run directly on web which is hosted on Hugging face using public space via docker copy paste the above link directly
+1.on live website that has option to see using web terminal or ui (no need to download any files just open the link) https://aashsih-trading-bot.hf.space -> open this link to run directly on web which is hosted on Hugging face using public space via docker copy paste the above link directly